upnorth/ScoreBoard/README.md

 My implementation is focused on a simple implementation to "my standards", as also instructed.

+#### Regarding testing

+I'm aware that there is some duplicate test-coverage after I introduced MatchTest.java and TeamTest.java with most things still being tested in ScoreBoardTest.java as well.
+This can probably be optimized a bit, like mostly having the edge-case testing closer to the implementations in question.
+But I don't see a clear way to divide things up in different scopes atm so I figured a note about it might suffice.
+Technically, the ScoreBoardTest does component testing rather than unit testing, but the same things can still be done from the ScoreBoard and has to be tested somehow.

 ### Approach

 #### Day 1 (~6h)